Spirituality underpins migrant activism in US borderlands

 For its part, the Border Patrol, in a recent statement on the 20th anniversary of the deaths of 14 people in the Devil’s Highway region southeast of Yuma, noted the danger remains: “Smugglers and guides regularly risk the lives of the migrants who pay them thousands of dollars for help to get to the United States.”

-Humane Borders, which works with Pima County chief medical examiner Dr. Greg Hess to map the discoveries of human remains, in 2020 documented 227 deaths, including those in Maricopa County, the highest in a decade after the hottest, driest summer in state history.
-Hess’ office received the remains of 79 apparent border crossers this year as of late May, and activists fear 2021 could prove especially treacherous with large numbers of people launching journeys.
+Humane Borders, which works with Pima County chief medical examiner Dr. Greg Hess to map the discoveries of human remains, in 2020 documented 227 deaths, the highest in a decade after the hottest, driest summer in state history.
+Hess’ office this year received the remains of 79 apparent border crossers through May, and activists fear 2021 could prove especially treacherous with large numbers of people launching journeys.

 Customs and Border Protection reports that apprehensions of migrants are way up, with 20,246 such encounters in the Tucson sector alone in April — a 674% increase over the same month last year — out of 178,622 along the entire four-state border.
-Rescues of migrants found in dangerous areas are also up.
+Rescues of migrants are also up.

 “I’m not looking forward to this summer,” said Douglas Ruopp, chairman of Humane Borders.
 “No matter what we do, people keep dying.”

 Yet the danger doesn’t dissuade people like Josue Hernandez Ruiz, a tour guide from the Mexican resort of Huatulco who was laid off during the coronavirus pandemic and ventured north seeking to support his wife and two children.
-After staying at a guest house in Sasabe, he and a friend planned to set out into the desert without a guide.
+After staying at a guest house in Sasabe, he and a friend planned to cross the desert without a guide.

 “I’m going to use my phone,” Hernandez Ruiz said.
 “It has GPS.”